letterassist-ai/flusseract/README.md

 # Flusseract

 Flutter plugin for the [Tesseract OCR](https://tesseract-ocr.github.io/) C++ library.
-This plugin recreates the [gosseract](https://github.com/otiai10/gosseract) SDK as a Flutter FFI plugin.
+This plugin provides bindings to [Flutter](https://flutter.dev/) that are similar to that provided by the [gosseract](https://github.com/otiai10/gosseract) SDK for Golang.

 ## Getting Started